minprog/app-studio/40 Problem Sets/20 First App/10 Assignment.md

-# First Android App
+# First App

-The purpose of this assignment is to get a first taste of Android application programming and using the Android Studio editor, as well as using widgets/views and events to produce an interactive graphical application.
+The purpose of this assignment is to get a first taste of app programming and using the IDE, as well as using widgets/views and events to produce an interactive graphical application.

-Before working on this or any assignment, you will need to set up the *Android Studio* IDE on your computer.
+Before working on this or any assignment, you will need to set up *Android Studio* or *Xcode* on your computer.
 We suggest that you do this as early as possible, because some students get stuck and need time to get the IDE set up.

 ## Assignment Description